QuantumSavory/QuantumExpanders.jl/README.md

 - `random_quantum_Tanner_code` - Create a CSS code out of two Tanner codes 𝒞ᶻ and 𝒞ˣ, each constructed out of two related graphs 𝒢₀□, 𝒢₁□, the graphs build out of a Cayley complex, which itself was based on a group G=SL₂qⁱ and two generator sets A and B. For consistency of indexing of "qubits" ≈ "graph edges" ≈ "squares" and "local bits" ≈ "generator pairs" we have the `edge_*_idx` maps.

+Here is the `[[360, 10, 4]]` quantum Tanner code constructed from Morgenstern Ramanujan graphs for even prime power q.

 ```jldoctest
 julia> l = 1; i = 2;